-The Company was formed as a Delaware corporation in 2007 as a holding company for its wholly owned subsidiary, Construction Partners Holdings, Inc. ("CPHI"), a Delaware corporation incorporated in 1999 that began operations in 2001, to execute an acquisition growth strategy in the HMA paving and construction industry.
+The Company was formed as a Delaware corporation in 2007 as a holding company for its wholly owned subsidiary, Construction Partners Holdings, Inc., to facilitate an acquisition growth strategy in the HMA paving and construction industry.
+On December 31, 2019, Construction Partners Holdings, Inc. merged with and into the Company, with the Company surviving the merger.
 SunTx Capital Partners ("SunTx"), a private equity firm based in Dallas, Texas, is the Company's majority investor and has owned a controlling interest in the Company's stock since the Company's inception.